ethan4768/blog/src/content/bookmarks/2024-12/building-effective-ai-agents-best-practices-and-workflows-from-anthropic.md

 One rule of thumb is to think about how much effort goes into human-computer interfaces (HCI), and plan to invest just as much effort in creating good *agent*-computer interfaces (ACI).
 Here are some thoughts on how to do so:

 * Put yourself in the model's shoes.
 Is it obvious how to use this tool, based on the description and parameters, or would you need to think carefully about it?
-If so, then it’s probably also true for the model.
+If so, then it's probably also true for the model.
 A good tool definition often includes example usage, edge cases, input format requirements, and clear boundaries from other tools.
 * How can you change parameter names or descriptions to make things more obvious?
 Think of this as writing a great docstring for a junior developer on your team.
 This is especially important when using many similar tools.
 * Test how the model uses your tools: Run many example inputs in our [workbench](https://console.anthropic.com/workbench) to see what mistakes the model makes, and iterate.
 * [Poka-yoke](https://en.wikipedia.org/wiki/Poka-yoke) your tools.
 Change the arguments so that it is harder to make mistakes.